 The members of the DePaul University community cherish our distinctive mission and values and make them our own inside and outside of the classroom.
 We are proud to pass on this heritage to successive generations of our students.

 Universities have celebrated the accomplishments of their graduates with commencement ceremonies for more than 800 years, and DePaul strives to imbue its academic commencements with our own distinctive values.

 The DePaul commencement traditions are based on a personalistic commitment to assist each of our very diverse students to fulfill their hopes and dreams in the promise of higher education through the attainment of a college degree.
 Though many universities of DePaul's size do not conduct commencements because of the required size and scope of such ceremonies, DePaul has gone to great lengths to ensure that opportunity for its graduates.

-DePaul graduates between 5,000 and 6,000 students each year, and approximately 80% of those students participate in six separate commencement ceremonies during May and June.
+DePaul graduates between 5,000 and 6,000 students each year, and approximately 80% of those students participate in seven separate commencement ceremonies during May and June.